sujayshah/ExcelParsing/README.md

 # ExcelParsing
 Writes an Excel Calendar for different systems and start and end dates for projects.
-Implemented with openpyxl module for Python 3.6 and deployed on GAE Standard
+Implemented with openpyxl module for Python 3.6 and deployed on GAE Standard: [Link](https://excel-parsing-272004.appspot.com)

 # Features List
 - [x] Write Excel